Explainer · For multi-location and DTC operators

 If you operate multiple stores or brands, the per-brand-id segmentation architecture is the next step.
 The three-question quiz routes you to the productized agent that fits your highest-leverage gap.

-Or have me implement this for your operation
+Or have me implement this across your operation

 The 30-minute version of this is doing it yourself with the framework above.
-The 30-day version is having an embedded fractional CMO operate it across your locations or stores — wired to your existing stack, with the brand-voice gate, the audit log, and the per-vertical compliance overlay running on your infrastructure.
+The 2-3 week version is the Tier 1 AI Readiness Assessment that scopes the orchestration shape that automates the framework across your specific stack.
+The 4-8 week version is the Tier 2 AI Swarm Setup Sprint that wires the orchestration above the agents.
+The ongoing version is the Tier 3 Fractional CMO with AI Swarm operating it across your locations or stores — wired to your existing vendor stack, with the brand-voice gate, the audit log, and the per-vertical compliance overlay running on your infrastructure.
 You own every artifact.

 Where this fits in the architecture